If you know you have a pest problem and do nothing – you could be causing a serious health risk to your family and your neighbours.

 What should I do?

-Or you can find local firms through yellow pages or use the British Pest Control Association’s website to find a local member.
-Remember that private companies will charge for their services.
+If you require pest control, you can find local firms through online directories or use the British Pest Control Association’s website to find a local member.
+Please remember that private pest control companies will charge for their services.

 The British Pest Control Association also has useful advice on identifying pests and details of the most common household pests.